 Betty Bormer was born into slavery in 1857.
 In 1937, when she was eighty years old, she was interviewed by the Federal Writers’ Project.
-What makes her story different than that of Scott Hooper and Louise Mathews, Giles Smith, Philles and William Thomas, and Hattie Cole is that we are familiar with the who and the where of Betty Bormer’s servitude: Middleton Tate Johnson, south Arlington.
+What makes her story different than that of ex-slaves Scott Hooper and Louise Mathews, Giles Smith, Philles and William Thomas, and Hattie Cole is that we are familiar with the who and the where of Betty Bormer’s servitude: Middleton Tate Johnson, south Arlington.

 Federal Writers’ Project interview abstract.